The Paradox Of Confidence

 We all have our metaphorical place on the wall, whether in a climbing centre or a corporate meeting room, and we share the same biological reaction when it comes.
 When we perceive high-levels of uncertainty, increased activity is sparked in the behavioural inhibition system of our brain and anxiety-provoking noradrenaline is released.
-This mind-altering chemical is part of an evolved mechanism designed to respond to threat.
+This mind-altering chemical is part of a mechanism designed to respond to threat.

 In the physical world our climber may become incapacitated until she or he is helped to the certainty of firm ground.
 But what about the world of work and cognitive decision-making?
 How do we experience uncertainty-related anxiety and what is the parallel of being coaxed down from the wall?